rentry/rentry.github.io/_posts/2017-02-05-arrival-eternal-recurrence.md

 The question as to whether or not Louise _chooses_ to bear a child she knows will die at young age is one of the central questions of the film.
 The concept of eternal return implies determinism.
 If everything finite is happening repeatedly within the infinite, it leaves little room for agency; after all, everything has already happened.
 But that's sort of the point: the affirmation of life means the affirmation of what has happened, is happening, and will happen, all at once.
 It's a burden indeed, with no room for regret.

 Nietzsche wrote extensively about nihilism and affirmation.
 It seems to me it was the central theme of his philosophical project.
-He thought the most extreme nihilism was the springboard for the highest affirmation, as exemplified through the tension of "going under" in order to become the "overman" in _Thus Spoke Zarathustra_.
+He thought the most extreme nihilism was the springboard for the highest affirmation, as exemplified through the tension of "going under" in order to become the "overman" in <cite>Thus Spoke Zarathustra</cite>.

 Nihilism is portrayed in Arrival not through Louise herself, but through the international community.
 The cynicism embodied by the international community, the lack of curiosity, the militant skepticism, and the attempts to understand via combative games, all point to a nihilistic approach to the arrival.
-Louise exemplifies the key tenet of _The Gay Science_, the title of which refers to the joy of scientific discovery divorced from utility.
+Louise exemplifies the key tenet of <cite>The Gay Science</cite>, the title of which refers to the joy of scientific discovery divorced from utility.
 Louise ends up discovering a "weapon," but her approach and her success in communicating with the heptapods derives from her curiosity and lack of utilitarian expectation.

 Finally, Louise's character ends up being defined by her "choice" to affirm the life she was always going to live.
 Whether she chooses to have her daughter or not, she _affirms_ having her daughter.
 We see her affirming this over and over again during the course of the film via her discovery of the properties of the heptapod language.
 And she never regrets it.